 The grant date fair value for these performance stock option awards was computed in accordance with FASB ASC Topic 718 based on a Monte Carlo simulation.
 The stock price at the date of grant was based on closing price per share of Brink's Common Stock on the respective grant dates, as reported on the New York Stock Exchange.
-The actual value a named executive officer may receive depends on achieving preestablished market prices and there can be no assurance that the amounts reflected in the Option Awards column will actually be realized.
+The actual value a named executive officer may receive depends on achieving pre-established market prices and there can be no assurance that the amounts reflected in the Option Awards column will actually be realized.
+Represents:

-- (5) Represents: - amounts paid under the EIP with respect to 2017 performance before any employee deferrals of EIP awards under the Company's deferred compensation program; and - amounts paid under the KEIP with respect to 2015 and 2016 performance before any employee deferrals of KEIP awards under the Company's deferred compensation program.
+amounts paid under the EIP with respect to 2017 performance before any employee deferrals of EIP awards under the Company's deferred compensation program; and amounts paid under the KEIP with respect to 2015 and 2016 performance before any employee deferrals of KEIP awards under the Company's deferred compensation program.

-For a discussion of the deferred compensation program and amounts deferred by the named executive officers in 2017, including earnings on amounts deferred, see "Nonqualified Deferred Compensation" beginning on page $\underline{54}$.
+For a discussion of the deferred compensation program and amounts deferred by the named executive officers in 2017, including earnings on amounts deferred, see "Nonqualified Deferred Compensation" beginning on page 54.

-(6) Amounts relate only to changes in pension value.
+Amounts relate only to changes in pension value.
 The earning of benefits under the U.S. pension plans for all participants was frozen as of December 31, 2005.
 These amounts represent the change during the years ended December 31, 2017, 2016, and 2015 in the actuarial present value of Mr. Marshall's pension payouts due to a change in the assumptions used to value pension benefits, not any change in the pension benefits earned by Mr. Marshall.
-For purposes of computing the actuarial present value of the accrued benefit payable to Mr. Marshall in the monthly benefit, the Company assumed: (a) for 2017, a 4.3% discount rate for the frozen pension plan measurement date of December 31, 2016 and a 4.0% discount rate for the equalization plan measurement date of December 31, 2017, for 2016, a 4.5% discount rate for the frozen pension plan measurement date of December 31, 2017 and a 3.5% discount rate for the equalization plan measurement date of December 31, 2015 and a 4.3% discount rate for the frozen pension plan measurement date of December 31, 2015 and a 4.0% discount rate for the equalization plan measurement date of December 31, 2016 and a 4.0% discount rate for the frozen pension plan measurement date of December 31, 2016 and a 4.0% discount rate for the frozen pension plan measurement date of December 31, 2014 and a 3.9% discount rate for the equalization plan measurement date of December 31, 2014 and a 4.5% discount rate for the frozen pension plan measurement date of December 31, 2015, (b) service accruals in the pension plans are frozen as of December 31, 2005; and (c) payments will be made on a straight-life monthly annuity basis or pursuant to lump sum elections under the pension equalization plan.
+For purposes of computing the actuarial present value of the accrued benefit payable to Mr. Marshall in the monthly benefit, the Company assumed: (a) for 2017, a 4.3% discount rate for the frozen pension plan measurement date of December 31, 2016 and a 4.0% discount rate for the equalization plan measurement date of December 31, 2016 and a 3.7% discount rate for the frozen pension plan measurement date of December 31, 2017 and a 3.5% discount rate for the equalization plan measurement date of December 31, 2017, for 2016, a 4.5% discount rate for the frozen pension plan measurement date of December 31, 2015 and a 4.3% discount rate for the equalization plan measurement date of December 31, 2015 and a 4.3% discount rate for the frozen pension plan measurement date of December 31, 2016 and a 4.0% discount rate for the equalization plan measurement date of December 31, 2016, and for 2015, a 4.1% discount rate for the frozen pension plan measurement date of December 31, 2014 and a 3.9% discount rate for the equalization plan measurement date of December 31, 2014 and a 4.5% discount rate for the frozen pension plan measurement date of December 31, 2015, and a 4.3% discount rate for the equalization plan measurement date of December 31, 2015; (b) service accruals in the pension plans are frozen as of December 31, 2005; and (c) payments will be made on a straight-life monthly annuity basis or pursuant to lump sum elections under the pension equalization plan.
 For a full description of the assumptions used by the Company for financial reporting purposes, see Note 3 to the Company's financial statements, which is included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017 and incorporated by reference into this proxy statement.
-For a di
+For a discussion of pension benefits, see "Pension Benefits" beginning on page 51.